michaelr-xyz/michaelr-xyz/index.md

 ---

 # Summary / Objective
-With over a decade of experience, I am a Systems Engineer specializing in the design, implementation, and security of server, networking, and data-center technologies.
-I excel in planning, configuring, and optimizing infrastructures for high availability, strong security, and peak performance.
+Experienced Systems Engineer with over a decade of expertise in designing, implementing, and securing server, networking, and data-center technologies.
+Proven ability to optimize infrastructures for high availability, robust security, and peak performance.
+Adept at managing complex IT environments, leading technical projects, and delivering exceptional solutions.

+* * *

 # Professional Experience